 A staff member will guide the campers to each of the orientation stops, including settling in at the campsite.
-The unit leader will check-in with their paperwork, make final fee payments and turn in the pack roster.
+The unit leader will check-in with their paperwork, make final fee payments and receive any additional information from camp administration.
 All campers (youth & adult) go through a brief check-in with the Health Officer and determine which prescription drugs the pack will administer and which will be administered through the health office.
 The Cub Scouts and leaders have a brief dining hall orientation to help make them comfortable with the meal procedures.
 Equipment is taken to the campsites during check-in.
 No personal vehicles will be allowed to remain in the campsites.